Build It Yourself: Creative DIY Outdoor Furniture Ideas

 Variations and Tips:

-• Make use of stencils or concrete slabs or mosaic tiles to further embellish your design on your upcycled tire.
+• Make use of stencils or concrete slabs, or mosaic tiles to further embellish your design on your upcycled tire.

 • Make a table by stacking tire(s) with mosaic tiles.